opencircular/docs/10_point-systems.md

 --------------------
 1. `To meet sustainability goals`
 Each point in the system represents weight in KG of material being recycled and taken out of the environment.
 The PlastiPoint is proof of recyling...in other words its a certificate.
-I dislike the word credit.
-Carbon Credits are often time greenwashing scams and they are hard to prove any good was actaully done.
+Often times credit systems, such as Carbon Credits are hard to audit and even harder to provide tangible metrics of environmental improvements.
+Solid objects, like plastic are much easier to provide metrics for.
 The PlastiPoint is physcial proof that can be audited to prove something was actaully recycled.
 With these proofs in place a company could use that for meeting their sustainabilty goals.
 2. `To market a new product`
 The app will eventually have a large user base which will make a great marketing platfrom to promote new products.
 3. `To drive complementary purchases`